telerik/ajax-docs/api/server/Telerik.Web.UI/GridPagingManager.md

             of records in the data source by the number of records displayed in a page (as specified by the PageSize property) and rounding up.

-###  IsPagingEnabled `Boolean`

-Gets or sets a value indicating whether the automatic paging feature is
-            enabled and supported.

 ###  PageSize `Int32`

 Gets or sets an integer value indicating the number of Items that a single page